nubomedia/nubomedia-autonomous-installer/README.md

 easy_install pip
 pip install -r requirements.txt --upgrade
 ```
+You should have root access to the OpenStack environment in order to install and configure the nova-docker hypervisor and the patch for it from (https://github.com/usv-public/nubomedia-nova-docker) on the compute nodes that should run docker as a hypervisor.

-Before starting the installation you will first have to rename the *variables-examples.py* to *variables.py*.
+Before starting the installation you must rename the *variables-examples.py* to *variables.py*.
 And then replace each variable with the desired value.
 ```
 mv variables-example.py variables.py
 ```